micans/bash-utils/README.md

   way to a concise implementation.

   Column operations and row clauses are *expressed in column names for tables with a header line* or indexes otherwise.
-Row filtering can referenc derived columns, derived columns can utilise earlier derived columns, and derived columns can be included in the output.
+Row filtering can reference derived columns, derived columns can utilise earlier derived columns, and derived columns can be included in the output.